MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-1013-scenario-include.md

-Get an overview about the items used in your project (as seen from the projects).
+Get an overview of the items you use in your project.